 Acceptable Use Policy

 This Acceptable Use Policy ("AUP") governs what you may and may not do with JobsApply (the "Service").
 It is part of our Terms of Service.
-If you violate this AUP we may suspend or terminate your account without notice and without refund, and you will remain liable for damages.
+If you violate this AUP we may suspend or terminate your account without notice and without refund, and you will remain liable for damages, indemnification, and any statutory penalties.

 1. You must not misrepresent yourself or anyone else